 This programme is an integrated service provided by Midlands Partnership NHS Foundation Trust and brings together health visiting and school nursing.
-In 2020 the programme will expand to include Children's Centres.

 The programme seeks to deliver improved health and well-being to children, young people and families, and improve school readiness by offering a balance of self-support, support from professions and from the wider community.
 This includes using digital technology to meet the individual needs of busy modern families in Staffordshire.